-This section identifies the features of the SROS product family that are outside from the evaluated configuration.
+This section identifies the features of the SR OS product family that are outside from the evaluated configuration.

-The following features of the SROS product family are outside the evaluated configuration.
+The following features of the SR OS product family are outside the evaluated configuration.
 Their use is allowed in the evaluated configuration, but the features have not been tested.

-- 1. The 7750 SR/SRc offers service providers and enterprises differentiated services, from Internet access to multipoint Virtual Private Network (VPN) over a single network infrastructure.
+- 1. The 7750 SR offers service providers and enterprises differentiated services, from Internet access to multipoint Virtual Private Network (VPN) over a single network infrastructure.
 VPN is a capability of the SR OS; however, it is defined outside the TOE and was not evaluated. - 2.
 High availability is an important feature in service provider routing systems.
 Downtime can be very costly, and, in addition to lost revenue, customer information and business-critical communications can be lost.
 High availability is the combination of continuous uptime over long periods (Mean Time Between Failures (MTBF)) and the speed at which failover or recovery occurs (Mean Time To Repair (MTTR).
 Network and service availability are critical aspects when offering advanced IP services which dictates that IP routers that are used to construct the foundations of these networks be resilient to component and software outages.
 The high availability feature is not in the scope of the evaluated configuration.

-- 3. SSH/SCP secure communications is a capability of the SR OS; however, the underlining cryptographic protocols and associated cryptographic functionality are defined outside the TOE and part of the TOE's operational environment and not evaluated. - 4.
-Border Gateway Protocol (BGP) is not in the scope of the evaluated configuration.
+3. SSH/SCP secure communications is a capability of the SR OS; however, the underlining cryptographic protocols and associated cryptographic functionality are defined outside the TOE and part of the TOE's operational environment and not evaluated.

+4. Border Gateway Protocol (BGP) is not in the scope of the evaluated configuration.

-The following features of the SROS product family are not allowed in the evaluated configuration.
+The following features of the SR OS product family are excluded from the evaluated configuration.

-- 1. The use of Telnet and FTP is not allowed in the evaluated configuration. - 2.
-The use of the Netconf server is not allowed in the evaluated configuration. - 3.
-The use SNMPv1 and SNMPv2 are not allowed in the evaluated configuration. - 4.
-The use of SSHv1 is not allowed in the evaluated configuration. - 5.
-SROS is able to function as an NTP server; however that capability is excluded from the evaluated configuration.
-The use of NTP/SNTP server mode is not allowed in the evaluated configuration, neither is multicast/broadcast mode.
+- 1. The use of Telnet and FTP.

+- 2. The use of the Netconf server.

+- 3. The use SNMPv1 and SNMPv2.

+- 4. The use of gRPC.

+- 5. The use of SSHv1.

+- 6. SR OS is able to function as an NTP server; however that capability is excluded from the evaluated configuration.
+(The use of NTP/SNTP server mode and multicast/broadcast mode are excluded.).

+- 7. Use of the Model-Driven Command Line Interface (MD-CLI).
+While there are no known issues with the MD-CLI, this administrative interface was not tested during the evaluation.

-TOE GUIDANCE DOCUMENTATION
+1.7 TOE GUIDANCE DOCUMENTATION

-The guidance documentation that accompanies the TOE is listed in the following subsections.
+The guidance documentation that accompanies the TOE for each platform is listed in the following subsections.